-Action Required for Plan Certification {31 TAC §356.6}
+Action Required for Plan Approval {31 TAC §356.6}

-The management plan for the Wes-Tex Groundwater Conservation District was adopted by resolution on November 4th, 2004.
-The management plan was designed to remain in effect for ten years from the date of certification as administratively complete by the Texas Water Development Board.
-The current management plan will remain in effect unless the District chooses to adopt an amended plan management plan that is certified by the TWDB.
-The amended management plan will become effective as of the date of certification by the TWDB.
+The initial management plan for the Wes-Tex Groundwater Conservation District was adopted by resolution on November 4th, 2004.
+The management plan was designed to remain in effect for ten years from the date of approval as administratively complete by the Texas Water Development Board.
+A subsequent management plan was adopted by resolution on .
+The current management plan will remain in effect unless the District chooses to adopt an amended plan management plan that is approved by the TWDB.
+The amended management plan will become effective as of the date of approval by the TWDB.
 To comply with the requirements of Chapter 36 of the Texas Water Code, the District will review its existing management plan annually and readopt the plan with or without revisions at least every five years.